-Donald Trump is known for his spontaneous speechifying, for his spewing of populist rhetoric in boundless stream of consciousness.
-He’s also known for his loose pontifications, meandering demagoguery filled with insolence, ridicule and accusation, rife with malediction, derision and disparagement, bristling with hubris, racism and slander, festering with anger, intolerance and turmoil.
+Donald Trump’s known for his spontaneous speechifying, for his spewing of populist rhetoric in boundless stream of consciousness.
+He’s won fame for his loose pontifications, his meandering demagoguery filled with slander, insolence, ridicule and accusation, rife with malediction, indignity and derision, overflowing with hubris, racism and slander, downright festering with anger, intolerance and turmoil.
 For a year now the whole world has borne witness to it.

 Suddenly, though, at a Trump rally in North Carolina on 8/18, hours after a dramatic change in Trump campaign leadership, the candidate gave a more disciplined, more cohesive and more presidential speech than he ever has before.

 Can this speech, a drastic, opportune departure from the rabble-rousing tirades of his sordid past reflect a sudden transformation in Trump’s personal makeup?
 Has Donald Trump changed?
 Can a superficial reference to contrition by an erstwhile vicious and impenitent bully as atonement for a solid year of unbridled impudence, untoward antics and unspeakable slurs signal newfound grace, prove earnest if belated circumspection and remorse?
 I don’t see how.

 Trump’s taken no late shocks to the system quite seismic enough to make the leopard change his spots.
 The old boar behind the more refined public speaking thrives unchanged, unrepentant, uninspired, untouched.
 I think Donald Trump has merely gone underground.
 He’s opted for the optics, nothing more.
 He’s chosen to conceal the ugly spots for just a moment.
 He’s decided to appear better groomed, let his questionable image (keyword image) be artificially spun into something better fit for broad consumption under the auspices of a new and ruthless force at the helm.